-TSI 2 schools will be identified using the same methodology as used for the identification of TSI 1 schools as outlined in section 4.2.B.ii; however, TSI 2 schools will be identified based on all accountability schools not already identified under CSI or TSI-1.
-TSI-2 will be identified annually beginning in November 2019.
-The DDOE will consider TSI 2 schools as "watch list" schools and will provide technical assistance to support LEAs, similar to the supports provided to TSI-1 schools.
-The LEA will help schools develop and monitor a plan for targeted support and improvement.
-If TSI 2 schools do not make sufficient progress prior to the next identification cycle for CSI and TSI 1, they may be identified for TSI 1.
 TSI-2 schools are any public schools, including charter schools (Title I or non-Title I) that meet the definition below.
 TSI-2 schools will be identified based on an index across all indicators of the DSSF for each student subgroup for each of two consecutive years.
 The first TSI-2 identifications will be in November 2018 based on data from the 2016-17 and 2017-18 school years.
 All subgroup index scores will be ranked in a single list irrespective of subgroup for each of the two consecutive years.
-The 5% of accountability schools with the lowest overall performance will be identified in each year skipping any schools on the list that are currently identified as CSI-R, CSI or TSI-1.
+Any school on the list with a subgroup performing at or below the level of the All Students subgroup in any of the lowest-performing 5% of Title I schools will be identified annually, skipping any schools on the list that are currently identified as CSI-R, CSI or TSI-1.
 Schools that appear on the list for each of the two years for the same subgroup will be identified as TSI-2.
 Any of the TSI-2 schools that fall at or below the threshold for CSI for an identified subgroup during the year beginning a three-year identification cycle will be identified as TSI-1 schools.
-The first TSI-

-1 identifications will be in November 2018 based on TSI-2 identifications from the 2016-17 and 2017-18 school years also identified in November 2018.
+The first TSI-1 identifications will be in November 2018 based on TSI-2 identifications from the 2016-17 and 2017-18 school years also identified in November 2018.